Big-box store

-A big-box store (also hyperstore, supercenter, superstore, or megastore) is a physically large retail establishment, usually part of a chain of stores.
+A big-box store, a hyperstore, a supercenter, a superstore, or a megastore is a physically large retail establishment, usually part of a chain of stores.
 The term sometimes also refers, by extension, to the company that operates the store.
 The term "big-box" references the typical appearance of buildings occupied by such stores.

-Commercially, big-box stores can be broken down into two categories: general merchandise (examples include Walmart, Target, and Kmart), and specialty stores (such as The Home Depot, Barnes & Noble, or Best Buy), which specialize in goods within a specific range, such as hardware, books, or consumer electronics, respectively.
-In the late 20th and early 21st centuries, many traditional retailers and supermarket chains that typically operate in smaller buildings, such as Tesco and Praktiker, opened stores in the big-box-store format in an effort to compete with big-box chains, which are expanding internationally as their home markets reach maturity.
+Commercially, big-box stores can be broken down into two categories: general merchandise (examples include Walmart and Target) and specialty stores (such as Home Depot, Barnes & Noble, IKEA or Best Buy), which specialize in goods within a specific range, such as hardware, books, furniture or consumer electronics, respectively.
+In the late 20th and early 21st centuries, many traditional retailers and supermarket chains that typically operate in smaller buildings, such as Tesco and Praktiker (the latter which is defunct since 2014), opened stores in the big-box-store format in an effort to compete with big-box chains, which are expanding internationally as their home markets reach maturity.

 The store may sell general dry goods, in which case it is a general merchandise retailer (however, traditional department stores, as the predecessor format, are generally not classified as "big box"), or may be limited to a particular specialty (such establishments are often called "category killers"), or may also sell groceries, in which case some countries (mostly in Europe) use the term hypermarket.
 In the U.S., there is no specific term for general merchandisers who also sell groceries.
 Both Target and Walmart offer groceries in most branches in the U.S.

 Big-box stores are often clustered in shopping centers, which are typically called retail parks in the United Kingdom.
 In the United States, when they range in size from 250000 sqft to 600000 sqft, they are often referred to as power centers.

 Big-box stores in various countries

 Australia

+In Australia, the retail category is known as "large format retail", encompasses bulky goods showrooms and more specialised retail categories within service or Highway commercial type land use zones.

-In 1969, Kmart Australia opened its first 5 Big-box type stores across Australia.
-The first opened in Burwood East, Melbourne in April, followed by Blacktown in Greater Western Sydney, 2 stores in suburban Adelaide and a store in suburban Perth.
+In 1969, Kmart Australia opened its first five big-box type stores across Australia.
+The first opened in Burwood East, Melbourne, in April, followed by Blacktown in Greater Western Sydney, two stores in suburban Adelaide and a store in suburban Perth.
 IKEA began operation in Australia in 1975.
-Bunnings Warehouse followed in 1995 and Mitre 10 Australia adopted the model with the "Mitre 10 Mega" stores first opening at Beenleigh, Queensland in 2004.
+Bunnings followed in 1995 and Mitre 10 adopted the model with the "Mitre 10 Mega" stores first opening at Beenleigh, Queensland, in 2004.
 Costco has since expanded across Australia since opening its first store in 2009.